pulumi/docs/reference/pkg/python/pulumi_gcp/compute/index.md

 <dt id="pulumi_gcp.compute.RegionInstanceGroupManager.distribution_policy_zones">
 <code class="descname">distribution_policy_zones</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_gcp.compute.RegionInstanceGroupManager.distribution_policy_zones" title="Permalink to this definition">¶</a></dt>
 <dd><p>The distribution policy for this managed instance
 group.
 You can specify one or more values.
-For more information, see the [official documentation](<a class="reference external" href="https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones">https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones</a>).
+For more information, see the <a class="reference external" href="https://cloud.google.com/compute/docs/instance-groups/distributing-instances-with-regional-instance-groups#selectingzones">official documentation</a>.</p>
-- - -</p>
 </dd></dl>

 <dl class="attribute">